mohammedri/trump_tweet_classifier/README.md

 <hr>

 # Fake Vs Real Trump Twitter Classifier Using Tensorflow 2.0
-The task is to classify a given Trump Tweet as Real or Fake.
+The task is to classify any given Trump Tweet as Real or Fake.

 ## Data
 A csv file is included in the `code` folder that contains the tweets and it's labels.